 Whereas most therapists hold 50-minute sessions once a week, in order to help you feel more in control of your life and choices sooner, I prefer a model that allows for more frequent meetings for longer periods of time.
-I have adjusted my fees to encourage you to take advantage of the gains that flow from such commitment and can accommodate weekend and evening appointments.

 Week 1: Two 90-minute sessions